bpftrace/bpftrace/CONTRIBUTING.md

 1. If the POC is approved by two or more maintainers, please follow the current pull request checklist:
  - add it to the CHANGELOG
  - update the adoc
- - ensure there are unit tests, runtime tests, and codegen tests
+ - ensure there are unit test and runtime tests

 **Note**: